 It’s apple season in my hometown!
-It’s the time of year when I step into the crip fall air and crave a fresh cup of apple cider, a bowl of hot apple crisp, or (you guessed it!) a serving of fresh homemade applesauce.
+It’s the time of year when I step into the brisk fall air and crave a fresh cup of apple cider, a bowl of hot apple crisp, or (you guessed it!) a serving of fresh homemade applesauce.
 If you’ve ever tasted homemade applesauce then you know the store bought stuff holds no comparison to the naturally sweet, fresh taste of applesauce made in your own kitchen.

-The first year that I made my own applesauce I attempted to can it, but I didn’t use a water bath to seal my jars and failed.
+The first year that I made my own I attempted to learn how to can applesauce, but I didn’t use a water bath to seal my jars and failed.
 The next couple of years I decided to just freeze my applesauce in quart size freezer bags.
 If you don’t have the equipment or don’t want the extra work of the canning process, applesauce keeps great in the freezer.
 I just thawed a bag each time I wanted more and would dump it into old pasta sauce jars to keep it in the fridge until it was eaten.
 Applesauce holds its taste great canned or frozen.

 For us this year freezer space was at a premium, so we decided to go with the canning process again.
 This time we were able to borrow a water bath canner and the process went smoothly and well!